 Audit-Related Fees.
-Audit-related services include consultation on accounting standards and transactions, audits of employee benefit plans, audits of subsidiary companies, and pre-implementation internal control reviews related to new financial systems.
+Audit-related services include consultation on accounting standards and transactions, audits of employee benefit plans, and audits of subsidiary companies.

 Tax Fees.
-Tax fees include work performed primarily for international tax compliance.
+Tax fees include fees for corporate tax planning and consultation services and work performed for international tax compliance.

 All Other Fees.
-No other services were provided to the Company by Deloitte & Touche LLP during the years ended December 31, 2010 and 2009.
+No other services were provided to the Company by Deloitte & Touche LLP during the years ended December 31, 2011 and 2010.